Analyzing Adobe Inc.’s (ADBE) Stock earnings per share and revenue

-BofA Securities raised the price target for the Adobe Inc. (NASDAQ:ADBE) stock from “a Neutral” to “a Buy”.
-The rating was released on August 17, 2023, according to finviz.
+Mizuho raised the price target for the Adobe Inc. (NASDAQ:ADBE) stock from “a Neutral” to “a Buy”.
+The rating was released on September 08, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture